sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * so take the technical discussion in this section with a bit of grain of salt

 ### Analzying the giant lua code snippet
-* as mentioned all you really need is this one single line to connect to the perl language server:
+* as mentioned, all you really need is this one single line to connect to the perl language server:
         * `require'lspconfig.perlpls'.setup{}`
 * The bulk of the lua code is mostly dedicated to adding mappings for lspconfig